ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step02.md

 ✔ Modifying config.xml to add new image resources - done!
 ```

 Use `ionic cordova platform add ios` to add the iOS platform.
-This will create a `www/` directory if it does not exist, install the Android platform and any required Cordova plugins, and generate the appropriate icon and splash screen resources.
+This will create a `www/` directory if it does not exist, install the iOS platform and any required Cordova plugins, and generate the appropriate icon and splash screen resources.

 ```bash
 ~/Projects/Training/ionic-weather (master *): ionic cordova platform add ios